dilner1/Portfolio_one/README.md

 - Icons were sourced from Font Awesome https://fontawesome.com/

-- I used tinypng to mninimize the image file sizes https://tinypng.com/
+- I used tinypng to minimize the image file sizes https://tinypng.com/

 ## media